callihiggins/IMA-FE/07_sep23_day7/README.md

 * Do a Learning Log on Flexbox by next Thursday!

-* Upload your in-class assignment to NYU classes
+* Upload your in-class assignment to Brightspace

 * Finish creating the HTML and CSS for your Craigslist Homepage.
 Try to take advantage of Flexbox.